faker-ruby/faker/README.md

 ## Contributing

-If you have problems, please create a [GitHub Issue](/.github/ISSUE_TEMPLATE/bug-report.md).

-Take a look at the [Contributing](CONTRIBUTING.md) document for instructions on setting up the repo on your machine, understanding the codebase, and creating a good pull request.
+Take a look at the [Contributing](CONTRIBUTING.md) document for instructions on setting up the repo on your machine, opening bug reports, understanding the codebase, and creating a good pull request.

 There is a [Discord channel](https://discord.gg/RMumTwB) to discuss anything